Asymptotic Chow stability of uniformly K-stable toric varieties

 \section{Introduction}

-One of the main problem in K\"ahler geometry is the existence problem of constant scalar curvature K\"ahler (cscK) metric in the first Chern class for a given polarized variety $(X,L)$.
-The Yau-Tian-Donaldson conjecture asserts that the existence of cscK metric in $c_1(L)$ would be equivalent to uniform K-stability of $(X,L)$.
-In particular, this problem has settled by Delcroix \cite{Del23}, Li \cite{Li22} for the class of polarized {\emph{spherical varieties}} which can be thought as a generalization of polarized toric varieties.
+One of the central problems in K\"ahler geometry is the existence of constant scalar curvature K\"ahler (cscK) metrics in the first Chern class of a polarized variety $(X,L)$.
+The Yau-Tian-Donaldson conjecture asserts that the existence of a cscK metric in $c_1(L)$ is equivalent to the uniform K-stability of $(X,L)$.
+In particular, this conjecture has been established by Delcroix \cite{Del23} and Li \cite{Li22} for polarized {\emph{spherical varieties}}, which can be viewed as a natural generalization of polarized toric varieties.

-This paper aims to introduce the notion of {\emph{$\lambda$-stability}} for polarized toric varieties which was originally appeared in \cite{Don02}, Proposition $5.1.2$.
-Then, we see that $\lambda$-stability is a natural generalization of {\emph{uniform K-stability}} which was well stablished in \cite{BHJ17, His16}.
-In particular, $\lambda$-stability coincides with K-semistability when a real number $\lambda$ equals to $0$.
-See, Definition \ref{def:Lambda_Sta} for the definition of $\lambda$-stability.
+In this paper, we study uniform K-stability, which has been extensively investigated in \cite{BHJ17, His20}.
+We emphasize that the main idea underlying our approach to polarized toric varieties is closely related to the following inequality, which originally appeared in \cite[Proposition $5.1.2$]{Don02}: